-Karen’s review of Sciote Micro Derm Crème ($60 in the shop) was so full of positive adjectives such as “invigorated” and “glowing”, as was Imelda’s, that I just had to try for myself.
+Karen’s review of Sciote Micro Derm Crème ($60) was so full of positive adjectives such as “invigorated” and “glowing”, as was Imelda’s, that I just had to try for myself.
 Especially, as Karen concluded by saying she wouldn’t hesitate to recommend it to anyone—except those with sensitive skin.
 As I fall into that category, I was intrigued to see if this scrub would work for me.

 I am delighted to report that it did and I completely get why this is a Sciote bestseller.
 This extremely effective skin resurfacing cream gives me a completely refreshed looking complexion and a dewy, youthful glow.
 My skin is prepared for my regimen to come and seems to be more receptive to my serums.
 It is so good that it really requires some discipline not to use it more than once or twice a week.